ankpatr1/ASIC-Design/Readme.md

 🚦 Traffic Light FSM – Simulation & Waveform Viewing

 This project implements a Verilog based finite state machine (FSM) to control a 4-way traffic light system.
-Simulation is done using iverilog, and waveform visualization is handled via GTKWave in Docker.
+Simulation is done using i verilog, and waveform visualization is handled via GTKWave in Docker.

 ✅ Prerequisites
 --------------------------------